microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 3. Set the baud rate to 9600.
 4. Connect to the Curiosity Nano.
 5. Select it as the terminal source.
-6. Text should appear in the terminal shortly.
+6. Text should start appearing in the terminal shortly.

 ## Theory of Operation